-2.1 Evolutionary Trajectories, Internet-mediated Expression, and Language Education
+2.1 Evolutionary trajectories, Internet-mediated expression, and language education

 In their stand-alone article introducing a special issue of CALICO Journal dedicated to computermediated communication (CMC) in L2 education, Thorne and Payne [11] describe the transformations in everyday communicative activity accompanying the evolution of communication technologies, and their pedagogical potential to SLA.
-After providing an synchronous computer-mediated overview of communication (SCMC) and Internet-mediated intercultural communication, they identify generational shifts in Internet technologies, addressing environments of blogs. contemporary wikis. podcasting, device-agnostic CMC forms, and intelligent computer-assisted language learning advances.
+After providing an overview of synchronous computer-mediated communication (SCMC) and Internet-mediated intercultural communication, they identify generational shifts in Internet technologies, addressing contemporary environments of blogs, wikis, podcasting, device-agnostic CMC forms, and intelligent computer-assisted language learning advances.
 Throughout the article, they discuss fusions of media technologies and their implications to L2 pedagogy.
 In particular, students' lives are critically mediated by participation in digital communities.
-Ubiquitous computing emerging is through widespread cell phone voice and text messaging as students expect perpetual contact with peers and family.
+Ubiquitous computing is emerging through widespread cell phone voice and text messaging as students are coming to expect perpetual contact with peers and family.